NilsenLukas/OrangeFrogSite/README.md

 5. Run npm start in both folder to properly start project

 Deployment Instructions:
+1. Create a repo of the project on github
+2. Create a deployment of the project using https://vercel.com/

 Issues:
 - Users can easily bypass login if they have valid JWT token of another user or admin and paste as their own, it allows them to access unintended areas of the site